soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 A DLP policy contains a few basic things:

-- Where to protect the content - **locations** such as Exchange Online, SharePoint Online, and OneDrive for Business sites.
+- Where to protect the content - **locations** such as Exchange Online, SharePoint Online, and OneDrive for Business sites, as well as Microsoft Teams chats and channels.

 - When and how to protect the content by enforcing **rules** comprised of: